bxdda/bxdda/README.md

 ### 🧪 noMerci Studio
 https://nomerci.studio

+A game studio website exploring modern web design and performance-focused development:

-A performance-focused portfolio and project hub built with Astro, leveraging React for interactivity and Tailwind CSS for rapid, scalable styling.
+- Built with Astro, React, and Tailwind CSS
-Designed to balance minimalism with expressive UI and smooth transitions.
+- Component-driven architecture with responsive layouts
+- Smooth UI transitions and a focus on speed and clarity

 ---